fanchao98/DeepMill/README.md

 ```
 python run_seg_deepmill.py --depth 5 --model unet --alias unet_d5
 ```
-The dataset will be randomly split into a training set and a test set.

 Run the following command to visualize the training and testing process:
 ```